Kingfishers and Allies

 Two additional galleries display behaviours such as feeding and hunting.
 The first of these features Tree (Halcyoninae) and River (Alcedinidae) Kingfishers while the second display images of Kingfisher allies.

-All kingfisher species featured in the gallery are currently ‘Red List’ assessed as ‘Least Concern’.
-I’ve photographed the featured species in Australia, Malaysia, Singapore and Trinidad.
+All kingfisher species featured in the gallery are ‘Red List 2019’ assessed as ‘Least Concern’.
+I’ve photographed these species in Australia, Malaysia, Singapore and Trinidad.